-- as an addictive neurotoxic stimulant used as a recreational drug having chemical formula C10H15N, and includes ice, meth and crystal; - D. A new Section 6-A has been inserted after Section 6 in the Act of 1997 which provides that no person shall extract, prepare, process, manufacture, sell, purchase, deliver on any terms whatsoever, transport or dispatch, psychotropic substance, controlled substance or narcotic drug; - E. Section 9 of the Act of 1997 has been substituted by a new Section 9 providing punishment for contravention of Sections 6, 6-A, 7 and 8.
-The quantity of narcotic drug, controlled substance or psychotropic substance and the punishments in relation thereto prescribed in clauses (a), (b) and (c) of Section 9 of the Act of 1997 have been changed and categorized according to categories (i) and (ii); - F. Under clause (a) of the new Section 9, the imprisonment may extend to three (03) years, but shall not be less than six (06) months, or with fine up to Rs.100,000.00, but shall not be less than Rs.50,000.00, or with both, if the quantity in category (i) is 100 grams or less; - G. Clause (b) of the new Section 9 provides the imprisonment that may extend to seven (07) years, but shall not be less than three (03) years, or with fine up to Rs.500,000.00, but shall not be less than Rs.100,000.00, if the quantity in category (i) exceeds 100 grams, but does not exceed one kilogram, or if the quantity in category (ii) is 50 grams or less; - H. Clause (c) of the new Section 9 provides the punishment of death or imprisonment for life or imprisonment that may extend to fourteen (14) years, and fine up to Rs.1,000,000.00, if the quantity in categories (i) and (ii) exceeds the limit specified in clause (b); and - I. Under the proviso of the new Section 9, if the quantity exceeds ten (10) kilogram in category (i) or exceeds two (02) kilograms in category (ii), the punishment shall not be less than imprisonment for life. - 6.
-According to the above test reports, the gross weight and net weight of charas was 1,500 grams and 1,481 grams, respectively, and that of crystal was 314 and 300 grams, respectively.
-The above mentioned quantity of charas allegedly recovered from the applicant falls within category (i) and the net weight thereof is substantially more than the maximum limit of one kilogram (1,000 grams) prescribed in clause (b) of Section 9 ibid; whereas, the quantity of crystal allegedly recovered from the applicant falls within category (ii) and the net weight thereof is significantly more than the maximum limit of 50 grams prescribed in clause (b) of Section 9 ibid.
+- D. A new Section 6-A has been inserted after Section 6 in the Act of 1997 which provides that no person shall extract, prepare, process, manufacture, sell, purchase, deliver on any terms whatsoever, transport or dispatch, psychotropic substance, controlled substance or narcotic drug; - E. Section 9 of the Act of 1997 has been substituted by a new Section 9 providing punishment for contravention of Sections 6, 6-A, 7 and 8.
+The quantity of narcotic drug, controlled substance or psychotropic substance and the punishments in relation thereto prescribed in clauses (a), (b) and (c) of Section 9 of the Act of 1997 have been changed and categorized according to categories (i) and (ii) ; - F. Under clause (a) of the new Section 9, the imprisonment may extend to three (03) years, but shall not be less than six (06) months, or with fine up to Rs.100,000.00, but shall not be less than Rs.50,000.00, or with both, if the quantity in category (i) is 100 grams or less ; - G. Clause (b) of the new Section 9 provides the imprisonment that may extend to seven (07) years, but shall not be less than three (03) years, or with fine up to Rs.500,000.00, but shall not be less than Rs.100,000.00, if the quantity in category (i) exceeds 100 grams, but does not exceed one kilogram, or if the quantity in category (ii) is 50 grams or less; - H. Clause (c) of the new Section 9 provides the punishment of death or imprisonment for life or imprisonment that may extend to fourteen (14) years, and fine up to Rs.1,000,000.00, if the quantity in categories (i) and (ii) exceeds the limit specified in clause (b); and - Under the proviso of the new Section 9, if the quantity exceeds ten (10) kilogram in category (i) or exceeds two (02) kilograms in category (ii), the punishment shall not be less than imprisonment for life.

+6. The above test report states that "the contents of given parcel are identified as methamphetamine which is commonly known as Ice drug", and its gross weight and net weight have been shown as 60.8416 grams and 59.8248 grams, respectively.
+The above substance falls within category (ii) and the net weight is about 20% more than the maximum limit of 50 grams prescribed in clause (b) of Section 9 ibid.
+Thus, the said quantity falls within the ambit of clause (c) of Section 9, and, being about 20% more than the maximum limit prescribed in clause (b), it significantly exceeds the maximum limit prescribed therein.
 Therefore, this is not a borderline case between the said clauses (b) and (c).
 The punishment of the offence falling under clause (c) is death or imprisonment for life or imprisonment for a term which may extend to fourteen years.
 Thus, the prohibition contained in Section 51 of the Act of 1997 shall apply to this case, and it also falls within the prohibitory clause of Section 497 Cr.P.C.
 Therefore, the applicant is not entitled to the concession of bail and there appears to be no exception to this rule in the facts and circumstances of the instant case.